anu-act-health-covid19-support/patientpaths/design/design.md

 This is a place to sketch out a design for patientpaths to make it maximally useful for all the relevant folks.
 It's not a UML diagram, it's a document for humans, although it might get into the implementation details as well.
 If you've got questions/suggestions or would like to get in touch, contact [Ben](mailto:ben.swift@anu.edu.au).

-## Prior art
+# Prior art

+## Academic literature

 [@aspland2019clinical] is the most up-to-date (academic) survey on what's out there in terms of clinical pathway modelling.
 Most of the projects described don't actually release the software, but a few do, and we should track them down.

+## Software tools

+### Stocks & Flows

 If we consider this as a more general "stocks and flows" problem, there are _lots_ of related software tools for doing this sort of thing.
 One early